Understanding the Difference Between Silicone vs. Saline Implants

 Both saline and silicone implants are approved by the U.S. Food and Drug Administration (FDA) and are deemed safe and effective for breast augmentation.
 While both have a silicone shell, the material used inside differs.
 Saline breast implants are made with a sterile, biocompatible salt-water solution, while silicone implants contain a dense, gel-like material.

 Silicone implants are lighter in weight and are better able to mimic natural breast tissue, providing more natural-looking results.
 They are often recommended for patients who are undergoing breast reconstruction.
 The silicone implants can have a smooth outer shell or a textured outer shell.
 Saline implants, although more cost-effective, are heavier in weight and have a tendency to ripple as a result of pressure from nearby tissue.
 This can often be seen in thinner patients or patients who have their implants placed above the pectoral muscles.
-The surgeons at Jain Plastic Surgery, P.C. will help you decide what type of implants are best suited for you.
+The surgeons at Columbus Plastic Surgery, P.C. will help you decide what type of implants are best suited for you.

 Incision Lines and Placement